ThomasBaldi/STUDY-EP-stock-sales/README.md

 ## Installation Instructions

 1. Download the complete repository as a zip file.
-2. Unzip all its content and save in a new directory on your computer.
+2. Unzip all its content and save it in a new directory on your computer.
-3. Open the directory in VScode and run "npm install" to make sure that all dependencies are correclty installed.
+3. Open the directory in VScode and run "npm install" to make sure that all dependencies are correclty installed and up to date.
-4. Open mySQL Workbench, start a local instance and run the following code:
+4. Open mySQL Workbench, start a local instance and run the following querries:

 ```
 CREATE USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY 'P@ssw0rd';